-- (1) The Executive Authority must prescribe in accordance with section 64 a supply chain management policy which - - (a) is fair, equitable, transparent, competitive and cost effective; - (b) promotes high ethical standards and prohibits fraud, corruption, favouritism and unfair and irregular practices; - (c) requires disclosure of and deals appropriately with conflicts of interests; - (d) establishes appropriate supply chain management processes and procedures, including- - (i) demand management;

-- (ii) acquisition management;

-- (iii) logistics management;

-- (iv) disposal management;

-- (v) risk management; and

-- (vi) regular assessment of supply chain performance; and

-- (e) complies with other applicable legislation.
+The Executive Authority must prescribe in accordance with section 64 a supply chain management policy which-

+- (a) is fair, equitable, transparent, competitive and cost effective; - (b) promotes high ethical standards and prohibits fraud, corruption, favouritism and unfair and irregular practices; - (c) requires disclosure of and deals appropriately with conflicts of interests; - (d) establishes appropriate supply chain management processes and procedures, including- - (i) demand management; - (ii) acquisition management; - (iii) logistics management; - (iv) disposal management; - (v) risk management; and - (vi) regular assessment of supply chain performance; and - (e) complies with other applicable legislation; and - (f) covers at least the matters specified in Schedule 2 to this Act.

-This includes the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000) and the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003).
-[PERMANENT FOOTNOTE]
+&lt;sup>1 This includes the Preferential Procurement Policy Frameworks Act, 2000 (Act No. 5 of 2000) and the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003)